Ollie Palmer: Lincoln City

 On 26 June 2017, Palmer signed a two-year contract with newly promoted League Two club Lincoln City.
 He scored his first goal for Lincoln in an EFL Trophy tie against Mansfield Town on 29 August.
 Palmer came on as a 63rd-minute substitute as Lincoln beat Shrewsbury Town 1–0 at Wembley Stadium in the 2018 EFL Trophy Final on 8 April 2018, having been named in the Team of the Tournament prior to the match.

 Crawley Town

 Palmer signed for fellow League Two club Crawley Town on 27 June 2018 on a two-year contract for a nominal fee.
 In February 2019, Palmer apologised after he and teammate Dominic Poleon posted a video online mocking Crawley's training facilities and teammates.
 He left the club in the summer of 2020 following the expiry of his contract.

 AFC Wimbledon

 Palmer joined League One club AFC Wimbledon on 7 August 2020.
 He signed a two-year contract, with a third year automatically triggered if a certain number of appearances were met.
 He scored his first goal for Wimbledon in a 2–1 defeat to Lincoln City on 2 January 2021.

 Wrexham

-Palmer signed for National League club Wrexham on 24 January 2022 on a three-and-a-half-year contract for a club record fee of £300,000.
+Palmer signed for Wrexham, then a National League club, on 24 January 2022 on a three-and-a-half-year contract for a club record fee of £300,000.
+In his first three full seasons with the club, they were promoted back-to-back-to-back from the National League to the Championship.

+In October 2024, Palmer signed a contract extension until the end of the 2025–26 season.
+On 29 August 2025, Palmer left Wrexham by mutual consent.

+Swindon Town

+On the same day that he left Wrexham, Palmer joined League Two side Swindon Town on a two-year contract.